 - Last year’s problematic students – students who were disrespectful, didn’t practice or paid late on a regular basis, and those with problematic parents.

 - Don’t forget to schedule drive time – if you are teaching lessons from home you don’t have to worry about this one

 - Don’t forget to schedule lunch – a hangry teacher is NOT a good thing

 - Schedule time for administrative tasks such as bookkeeping, billing, trips to the bank, etc.

 - Do you have any time set aside for make-up lessons?

 I like to keep one morning a week free to do bookkeeping and billing, run personal errands, schedule appointments, etc. It also allows me a morning to schedule make-up lessons if needed.

 Once your schedule is complete, send it out to your students along with a reminder not to forget to bring payment to their first lesson.

 Don’t forget to look at your schedule every day!
-There is nothing worse than showing up at the wrong place on the wrong day.
-I know this from experience!!
+There is nothing worse than showing up at the wrong place on the wrong day…don’t ask me how I know!